ChrisKimZHT/O1-CODER/README.md

 ### Planned Updates

-TODO: Reinforcement Learning code
+TODO: Reinforcement Learning code, Curated datasets and derived models

-TODO: Curated datasets and derived models
+TODO: **Reinforcement Fine-Tuning (RFT) Version of O1-Coder** Due to the characteristics of the test case generator, O1-Coder can generate diverse process supervision data with only a small amount of ground truth code.
+Therefore, in the RFT version, we will skip the use of CoT data for initializing the policy model.

 ---